paol-imi/muuri-react/README.md

 ## Limitations

-- The the grid element is automatically setted as the drag container to avoid bug if the element re-render while an item is dragging.
+- The the grid element is automatically setted as the drag container to avoid bug if the component re-render while an item is dragging.
-- Don't use the add/remove method or set the items in the grid options.
+- You shouldn't use the add/remove method or set the items in the grid options.
 The items setted in this way will be removed on the next render.
 - This library is made with hooks so a react version > 16.8 is needed.

 > ⚠️ The name of this package is **muuri-react** (react-muuri is a different package)